Guiding Principles for Planning

-Sound state early childhood programs demand close, careful attention to planning.
-Five key elements to incorporate into state-level program planning follow:
+High-quality early childhood programs demand close, careful attention to planning.
+Five key elements to incorporate into state-level program planning are as follows:

 - Be inclusive, transparent, and influential.
-Involve a variety of stakeholders, ensure that the planning process is transparent, and include those who can influence state policies.
+Involve a variety of stakeholders, ensure that the planning process is transparent, and include those who will be served by the program or project as well as can influence state policies.

 - Be driven by current research and a theory of change.
 Base your planning on current research and have a framework that guides decisions toward a clear endpoint.

 - Account for the realities of each state’s policy and political context.
 Take realistic stock of each state’s current policies and policy instruments; understand stakeholders’ opinions and public and political support.

 - Aim for a set of actionable priorities.
 Establish both short- and long-term priorities; identify quick wins as they build momentum.

 - Include an afterlife.
 Commit to regular review and revision.

 Kagan, S. L., Tarrant, K., & Kauerz, K. (2012).
 Planning an early childhood system: Policies and principles matter.
 In Early Childhood Systems: Transforming Early Learning, edited by Kagan, S. L., & Kauerz, K. (pp.137–54).
 New York: Teachers College Press.